fidalgok/graphql-backend-starter/notes.md

 index.js simply sets up the environment variables and starts up the server created in the createServer file.
 You then tell it to listen for requests coming from a specific location with CORS.
 This will be the location of your front end.

-Now you are ready to ```npm i``` the rest of your dependencies and try running the server!
+Now you are ready to ```npm i``` the rest of your dependencies and try running the server with ```npm run dev```!
 The next steps go over how to manage the flow of creating new data types and resolvers for your public facing API.

 ## The Backend GraphQL flow